 |Buying a Property|

 If you need financing for your purchase, you will need to contact a lender.
-You will want to know what you can afford so that we look for homes in the right price range.
-The lender will give you a pre-approval letter that gives us an idea of what to shop for and lets the seller know our offer is strong.
+You will want to know what you can afford so we look for homes in the right price range.
+The lender will give you a pre-approval letter that lets us know our shopping guidelines so we can make our strongest offer.
 There are lending plans for every situation so do not be afraid to discuss your specific needs with a lender.
 They are bound to keep your information confidential and their job is to help you get qualified.

 If you're concerned about your credit scores, you can find where you're at and how to improve your scores at MyFico.com